-Internal audit findings are discussed at management level.
-Senior and functional line management are tasked to ensure that management action plans are carried out in accordance with the internal audit recommendations.
-All internal audit reports are submitted to the AC.
-The AC deliberates on key audit findings and management actions to address these findings during the AC meetings.
+Internal audit findings are discussed at the management level.
+Senior and functional line management are responsible for ensuring that management action plans are implemented in accordance with the internal audit recommendations.
+All internal audit reports are submitted to the AC, which deliberates on key audit findings and the corresponding management actions during the AC meetings.

-Follow-up audits are also performed to monitor continued compliance and the internal auditors will provide quarterly updates to the AC on the progress of the management action plans as well as progress of the internal audit plan.
+Follow-up audits are also performed to monitor continued compliance and the internal auditors will provide quarterly updates to the AC on the progress of the management action plans as well as progress of the Internal Audit plan.

-B3.
+B4.
 Other Key Internal Control Process